AhmedGoudaa/products-compare/README.md

  is built using reactive kafka that integrate reactive streams with kafka API

-#### Following the reactive architecture the high level overview of project structure
+## Following the reactive architecture the high level overview is ##
 ![Image of Yaktocat](digram.png)

+### what is missing ###
+1. Separating the projection consumer to be a separate service using kafka-connect
+2. Using elastic search cluster as a primary source of data
+3. Using kubernetes
+4. More test coverage